Bogdanp/personal-website/content/post/ann-franz-source-available.md

 <!--more-->

-One of my goals with writing my software in [Racket] is to help expand the Racket ecosystem.
+One of my goals with writing software in [Racket] is to help expand the Racket ecosystem.
 I try do that by making parts of the apps I write Open Source where possible[^1] and by making small contributions back to Racket itself.
-Additionally, I [sometimes][discuss] see new users ask for examples of real-world applications built with Racket so I try to make the source code of my own apps available as well where possible (see also [Nemea] and [Remember]).
-My hope is that folks interested in using Racket can get an idea of what using it in practice looks like by viewing this source code and I like the thought of letting my own users see what code they're running when they use my apps.
-Of course, in the latter case, I run the risk that some users won't pay for those apps at all, but I'm OK with that since I'm only interested in receiving money from those users who would like the support the continued development of these apps.
+Additionally, I [sometimes][discuss] see new users ask for examples of real-world applications built with Racket so I've been trying to make the source code of my own apps available as well (where possible; see also [Nemea] and [Remember]).
+My hope is that folks interested in using Racket can get an idea of what using it in practice looks like by viewing the code for these apps and I like the thought of letting my own users see what code they're running when they use my apps.

 [^1]: In the process of writing Franz, I've written a [Kafka client],
     libraries for serializing and deserializing [Avro], [MessagePack]